haschka/simple-stat-cli-tools/README.md

 ```
 to obtain the standard deviation of the numbers.

-You can yield numbers to the tools that are separated by newlines, tabs or spaces.
+You can yield numbers to the tools that are separated by newlines,
-Gentoo ebuild comming soon.
+tabs or spaces.
+Gentoo users might install the tools with the provided ebuild:
+`stattools-1.ebuild`